 They may also conduct basic tests and checks on HVAC systems to look for signs of trouble.

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
+For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
+Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
 Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
-You'll become certified after passing an exam, although some programs also require completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require a specific amount of work experience or continuing education credits.

-The amount of money that an HVAC helper can earn varies depending on factors such as their level of experience, the region where they work and which company they end up working for.
+The amount of money that an HVAC helper can earn will be dependent on their total experience, the region where they work and the type of company they work for.

-As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and completing more training, HVAC helpers can transition to becoming truly professional HVAC technicians, earning higher average salaries.
+According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is around $37,000, although some HVAC helpers may earn more or less than this amount.
+With experience and completing more training, HVAC helpers can graduate into truly professional HVAC technicians, which typically earn higher salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+Generally, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.